Midvale, Clearfield saw large drop in unemployment

 The bureau defines people as unemployed if they do not have a job, have actively looked for work in the previous four weeks and are available for work.
 It also includes people who are not working but are waiting to be recalled from a temporary layoff.

-While the preliminary report showed Utah's September unemployment rate at 5.4 percent, it was 5.8 percent in August, which represented a 6.7 percent drop compared with April.
+While the preliminary report showed Utah's September unemployment rate at 5.4 percent, it was 5.8 percent in August, which represented a 6.7 percent drop compared to April.

 The data were compiled by UtahsRight.com for a weekly series in The Salt Lake Tribune's Close-Up section highlighting information gleaned from public databases.
 The purpose is not to provide analysis of the data, but to provide raw numbers so the public an analyze the data themselves for their own purposes.